NBK-code/IMDB_Movie_Rating_Prediction/README.md

 | XGBoost Regressor | 1.003 | 89.68% |
 | Neural Network | 1.059 | 80.23% |

-We see that the XBBoost regressor works better than other models, although the random forest regressor is a close second.
+We see that the XGBoost regressor works better than other models, although the random forest regressor is a close second.

 ## Conclusion